-One of the most fun parts of visiting Beecher's Handmade Cheese is seeing how cheese gets made first hand.
+One of the most fun parts of visiting Beecher's Handmade Cheese is seeing how our specialty cheese gets made firsthand.
 Our cheesemaking kitchens in Seattle's Pike Place Market and New York's Flatiron District offer a behind-the-scenes peak at the magic of cheesemaking.

 Beecher’s collaborates with family owned and operated farms just outside of Seattle and New York City.
 Our milk comes from a combination of Jersey cows and Holsteins cows so that we capture the sweetness of Holstein milk with the high butterfat content of Jersey.